Presiding Bishop Michael Curry to visit diocese April 6-8, 2017

 After lunch, there will be a presentation from 1:30 to 2:30 pm by Ms. Kathy Culmer, a professional storyteller who will give pointers in how to tell one’s personal faith story with integrity and brevity.
 Culmer is the director of religious education at St. James, Houston.
 She is pursuing her Doctor of Ministry degree from the United Theological Seminary in Dayton, Ohio.
 She is a graduate of Spelman College and the University of South Florida.
 She is an author, storyteller, teacher, and retreat leader.
 Kathy has been a workshop presenter at the National Storytelling Conference, the National Christian Education Conference for the Episcopal Church, National Conference for the Episcopal Church Women, National Episcopal Youth Event, as well as part of a biblical storytelling mission trip to Gambia in West Africa.

 Following her presentation, participants will take part in an experiential workshop from 3 to 4:30 pm that will give them opportunities to craft and share their stories.
+Ms. Culmer will lead one workshop and Mr. Bob Ray Sanders, veteran local journalist, will lead the other.

 St. Christopher Episcopal Church